Dahie/caramelize/README.md

 In the end the `wiki` instance needs the `@titles` and `@revisions` filled.

 Some wikis don't have all necessary metadata saved in the revision.
-In this case additional database queries are necessary.
-The configuration recipe is pure ruby code, that is included on execution. **This gives you alot of freedom in writing your configuration, but also a lot of power to break things for yourself.
+In this case additional database queries are necessary. **The configuration recipe is pure ruby code, that is included on execution.
+This gives you alot of freedom in writing your configuration, but also a lot of power to break things for yourself.
 Be advised.**

 I'm happy to give support on your recipes and I'd also like to extend caramelize with more wiki modules, if you send in your configurations (minus database credentials of course).

-## Content migration

-### Wiki support
+### Building

-Caramelize comes with direct support for [WikkaWiki](wikka) and [Redmine](redmine)-Wiki.
-More custom wikis can be supported by creating a suitable configuration file.
-Based on these I can easily add more modules for wider support.

-Any imported wiki exports into a [gollum](gollum) git-repository.
-This is a wiki based on a git-archive.
-This gives you the flexibility of having all wiki pages exported as physical files, while keeping the history and having an easy and wide-supported access using the wiki server gollum features.

-Since wiki software may have special features, that are not common among other wikis, content migration may always have a loss of style or information.
-Caramelize tries to support the most common features.

-* Page meta data
-  * title
-  * content body
-  * author name
-  * author email address
-  * date
-  * revisions
-* Markup conversion to markdown
-  * limited to "simple" formatting, excluding complex formats such as tables
-  * conversion using regular expressions -> somewhat easy to learn and extend
+This is how you can build caramelize, in case you'd like to develop it further.
+To get startered you'll need Bundler.

+    $ gem install bundler

+Clone or fork this repository and start building.

+    $ git clone git@github.com:Dahie/caramelize.git
+    $ gem build caramelize.gemspec

+Now to build and package the gem do

+    $ rake build

+or

+    $ rake install

+to install the new gem right to your system.

 ## Contributing to caramelize